tews-code/operating-system-in-1000-lines/website/en/06-address.md

 We also create an equivalent `struct VAddr`, but here we have not bothered to create the helper functions as we will not need them in our simple operating system.

 Finally, we create an `align_up` function.
 We use the `debug_assert!` macro to catch any attempts to align to a non power of two (but this would be optimised out of release code).

+align_up is useful when dealing with memory alignment.
+For example, align_up(0x1234, 0x1000) returns 0x2000.